ffMathy/Shapeshifter/README.md

 If you're aware of this and still want to try Shapeshifter 5, the releases can be found here: https://github.com/ffMathy/Shapeshifter/releases

 #Contributing
 Feel free to contribute to Shapeshifter 5 development!
-Create a pull request, and we'll look at it.
+Create a pull request, and we'll look at it. *The repository has a DotSettings ReSharper file included, which comes with the conventions we want to use for this repository.*

 # License
 Shapeshifter is licensed under the